 Like the eero Pro 6, the new eero Pro 6E is not what it's cracked up to be by the vendor's exceedingly misleading marketing ploys.
 And to make matters worse, it's a Tri-band Wi-Fi 6E device that's generally not ideal for a wireless mesh setup.

 To those who just opened that fancy box, I don't mean to rain on your parade.
 If you love the eero Pro 6E, go ahead and love it.
 I'm happy for you.
 And for a modest sub-Gigabit home network, chances are it'll work out.

-However, if you expect me to agree with the superlatives you’ve been fed about it, I can’t.
-How a router works is physics, not hype or wishful thinking.
+However, if you expect me to agree with the superlatives you've been fed about it, that's a hard no. How a router works is physics, not hype or wishful thinking.

 At the core, the new eero Pro 6E is a low-end, entry-level Wi-Fi 6E device.
 It will likely be the slowest among its peers in real-world usage.
 So it's outrageously over-priced, and the "Pro" notion is laughable.